GSG-G7/shrinc/README.md

 ## **Problem Solution** :bulb:

-Make app to facilitate user reaching to the appropirate therpay and connect with therapist in the right time with less costs.
+Make app to facilitate user reaching to the appropriate therapy and connect with therapist in the right time with less costs.

 ## **User Stories**  :books: